 women who are overweight

-Diagnosis of inflammatory breast cancer
+Diagnosing inflammatory breast cancer

 Staging inflammatory breast cancer

-In about 30% of cases, the inflammatory breast cancer has already spread to parts of the body away from the breast when it is diagnosed.
-This means the cancer is metastatic or stage IV.
+By the time a doctor diagnoses inflammatory breast cancer, the breast cancer cells have usually grown into the skin.
+This local advancement means the cancer is at least stage III.
+In some cases, the breast cancer cells have already spread to parts of the body away from the breast — which means the cancer is metastatic or stage IV.

 lymph node status